Meet Mike Hall of Cruise & Maritime Voyages

 Alan Fairfax interviews Mike

-Hall, Head of Marketing at Cruise & Maritime Voyages (CMV), the UK’s
+Hall, Director of Marketing at Cruise & Maritime Voyages (CMV), the UK’s

 largest independent cruise line.
 He’s very fleet of foot!

 When did you join CMV and what are your responsibilities?

 I joined the company in 2007, very much at the beginning.
 I am responsible for developing the CMV brand, developing and implementing all marketing strategies, offline and online marketing, editorial content in brochures, magazines and company literature, all strains of public relations also comes under my wing.